o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Enabling the Built-in Profiler Gem

 The built-in profiler is an optional Gem from the core O3DE repository.
-You can follow [this documentation](/docs/user-guide/project-config/add-remove-gems) to learn how to use the project manager to enable gems.
-If you search for "Profiler" you will see the Gem listed and you will able to enable it.
+Follow [this documentation](/docs/user-guide/project-config/add-remove-gems) to learn how to use the project manager to enable gems.
+In the gem manager, search for `Profiler` to find and enable the gem.

 ![Imgui profiler enable](/images/user-guide/profiling/enable-gem.jpg)